 New Jersey's Wrongful Death Act authorizes survivors to collect damages for the financial losses they suffered as a result of losing a loved one to a wrongful death in New Jersey.
 Most commonly, the largest financial loss is the loss of the loved one's income -- called "loss of financial support."
 You may sue for the loss of all of the money the loved one was expected to contribute over the remainder of his or her working life, including future wages adjusted for reasonable promotions, raises and inflation.

-Other financial damages you may be able to claim include:
+Other financial damages you may be able to claim include the following: